 Not only is every part of morinda citrifolia edible, but like the other plants, it has remarkable practical, medicinal, and ceremonial uses.

-Thus, today noni has the important distinction of being called a canoe crop.
+Thus, today Hawaiian noni has the important distinction of being called a canoe crop.

-If you are a mischievous type with a devilish streak, you have a great opportunity.
+You have a great opportunity if you are a mischievous type with a devilish streak.
 You can lure an uninitiated innocent to take a deep whiff of a very ripe noni fruit.

-Overall, noni trees are lovely to look at and easy to harvest.
+Overall, Hawaiian noni trees are lovely to look at and easy to harvest.
 Fruit is available year-round and has a fascinating bumpy appearance.
-It starts out hard and deep green, maturing to yellow and finally nearly white, with a fragile, thin skin covering its soft interior.
+The fruit starts out hard and deep green, maturing to yellow and finally nearly white, with fragile, thin skin covering its soft interior.

 This is the stage of fruit I look for to squeeze the juice and make marvelous vegan cheese.

 The small, tubular flowers of morinda citrifolia are classified as perfect, having both male and female parts together.